aeurielesn/loleventvods/images/README.md

 # Visual Resources

-The home for the sprites .
+The home for the sprites.

-## Consolidation
+## Sprite Consolidation

 The current spritesheets for teams, events, among others; are currently being updated in this [imgur album][teams].
-You can find them in the as PSD files.
+You can find them here as PSD files.

 ## GIMP